Breder.org

 Podman has the advantage of being designed and developed after Docker, so it adopted all the good parts and simplified where it could.

 By default, the containers can run without root.
-It means all the build and run commands can be executed without sudo, from an unprivilleged user.
+It means all the build and run commands can be executed without sudo, from an unprivileged user.

 This means that in the hypothetical case of an attacker breaking out of the container, it will have access to a non-root user, which is an additional layer of security.

-Also unlike Docker, Podman doesn't require a privilleged daemon running at all times.
+Also unlike Docker, Podman doesn't require a privileged daemon running at all times.

-While in Docker the userspace commands are just calls to the privilleged daemon ot perform the desired operations, with Podman, containers can be built and ran strictly from userspace.
+While in Docker the userspace commands are just calls to the privileged daemon to perform the desired operations, with Podman, containers can be built and ran strictly from userspace.

 This further reduces complexity and attack surface.